Polly7357/ai-proj/README.md

 ### 5. Installation
 **Content:**
 >1.
-Download the entire package by executing the command 'git clone git@github.com:Polly7357/ai-proj.git'
+Download the entire package by executing the command `git clone git@github.com:Polly7357/ai-proj.git`

 >2.
 Make sure Django virtual environment is activated.

 >3.
 To set up and run this project, you'll need to install the required Python packages and libraries listed in the "requirements.txt" file.
-You can do this using pip by running the following command:'pip install -r requirements.txt'
+You can do this using pip by running the following command:`pip install -r requirements.txt`

 >4.
 Under /ai-proj directory, verify by checking if there's manage.py file in the same directory.
 If yes, you may start the server by executing the command
 > `python manage.py runserver`